 While series such as IndyCar have raced at some of the USA’s iconic circuits, F1 and MotoGP have rarely made races stick in the US.
 That was until COTA was created.
-Combining some of the greatest corners from other circuits, the track has some of the season’s greatest action zones.
+Combining some of the greatest corners from other circuits, the track has many of the season’s greatest action zones.

-As tickets go on sale for the 2021 United States Grand Prix, here’s our complete guide to all of the grandstands at Austin’s Circuit of the Americas.
+As tickets go on sale for the 2024 United States Grand Prix, here’s our complete guide to all of the grandstands at Austin’s Circuit of the Americas.

 Circuit of the Americas Grandstand Guide